acecoen/start/README.md

 ## 📝 Your Tasks:

 1. Watch This video: [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
-2. Create a new markdown file in this repository.
-Let the professor know what you learned and what you are still confused about (Min 100 words, Max 300 words).
-Experiment with different text styles!
+2. Create a new markdown file in this repository with your first and last name as the filename (example: first_lastname.md).
+In the pull-request comment, let the professor know what you learned and what, if anything, you are still confused about (Min 100 words, Max 300 words).
+Experiment with different text styles in your file!
 3. Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 4. Go to your user dashboard and create a new repository called "CM3-CS-1" add a README file and invite your professor to join the repository as a collaborator.
 5. Open a pull request in **this repository** to let the professor know that you’ve finished this course.